krnak/ztrezor/doc/README.md

 ![unified address infographic](ua_qr.png)

-Unified addresses are one of NU5 features.
+Unified addresses (UAs) are one of NU5 features.
 They enable a user to share his transparent and shielded payment addresses in one standardized bundle.
 UAs are well described in [ZIP 316](https://github.com/zcash/zips/blob/main/zip-0316.rst).

 Although UAs are not an indispensable feature, we want to support them and they are part of the grant description.